cyberark/conjur-api-java/README.md

 ```

+### Setup
+To facilitate communication between the Java application and Conjur using the Conjur Java API, the following setup steps belows.

+1. Create new maven project using an IDE of your choice
-If you are using Maven to manage your project's dependencies, you can run `mvn install` to install the package locally, and then include following dependency in your `pom.xml`:
+2. If you are using Maven to manage your project's dependencies, include the following Conjur API dependency in your `pom.xml`:

 ```xml
 <dependency>